theonize/Currier/Gloss/Daniel/Daniel 8.md

 - south, east, & pleasant-land (glorious land, idiom for Israel)

+1 Maccabees 1:54 gives us the date of the abomination as Kislev (December) 15, 167 BC

 1-2) Contrary views are that Daniel was at this place or that he only "viewed" it.

 13) _another holy one_ kinds

+14) 2300 morning & evening = 1150 days ~ exactly the time of the Maccabean revolt

+20-22) The official explanation of the symbols